tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Flow.md

 <kbd><img src="./images/CJA-flow-addanotherflow.png"  /></kbd>

 Let's go back to the use case that we've been working on: Understanding how customers navigate from Web to the Call Center.
 We want to understand the journey that customers are taking from the web site into the call center.
-To do this, we will start with call reason.
+To do this, we will start with callSelectedReason.

-6. Drag the “Call Reasons" dimension and drop it in the Exit drop zone:
+6. Drag the “callSelectedReason" dimension and drop it in the Exit drop zone:

 <kbd><img src="./images/CJA-flow-callreason-exitflow.png"  /></kbd>